worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Introduction to BGD QLFS.md

 In short, the ICLS 19 resolution restricts employment to *work performed for others in exchange for pay or profit*, meaning that own consumption work (e.g., subsistence agriculture or building housing for oneself) are not counted as employment.

-The Bangladesh QLFS reports is consistent with the LFS in defining employment that includes individuals working for their own consumption.
+The Bangladesh QLFS survey reports are consistent with the LFS in using a definition for employment that includes individuals working for their own consumption.
 Although this definition does not align with international standards, the QLFS series contain information on individuals' intentions for economic activity, whether for sale or own consumption.
 This information can be used to code employment to exclude individuals whose primary intention for economic activity is own consumption.
 This approach allows us to adopt a definition of employment that aligns with international standards.
 However, adopting this break in definition makes it challenging to meaningfully compare data over time.
 To address this, we provide a code that enables us to identify employment using the previous definition.
 The precise details can be found in a [separate document here](Converting%20between%20ICLS%20Definitions.md)

 ### Household ID